 Definition

-Phishing is a technique used by cybercriminals to obtain confidential information such as login credentials, banking information or passwords by posing as a legitimate entity.
-These attacks are usually carried out via e-mails, SMS messages or phone calls that appear to come from reliable organizations.
+Phishing is a technique used by cybercriminals to obtain confidential information such as login credentials, banking information, or passwords by impersonating a legitimate entity.
+These attacks are typically carried out via emails, text messages, or phone calls that appear to come from trusted organizations.

 Techniques used

-Attackers use a variety of techniques to trick users into divulging their personal information.
-This can include creating fake websites that resemble those of legitimate organizations, sending e-mails or messages containing links malware or infected attachments, or the use of psychological manipulation techniques to persuade victims to divulge their information.
+Attackers use various techniques to trick users into disclosing their personal information.
+This can include creating fake websites that look like those of legitimate organizations, sending emails or messages containing malicious links or infected attachments, or using psychological manipulation techniques to convince victims to disclose their information.

 Protection tips

 To protect yourself against phishing, it's essential to be vigilant and follow certain security tips.
-Never click on suspicious links or download attachments from unknown sources.
-It's also important to check the address of the website before providing any information, use strong, unique passwords for each account, and activate two-step validation whenever possible.
+It's recommended to never click on suspicious links or download attachments from unknown sources.
+It's also important to verify the email address. website Before providing information, use strong, unique passwords for each account, and enable two-step verification when possible.

 Malware